bookfere/Ebook-Translator-Calibre-Plugin/README.md

 If you opt for a paid translation engine, we recommend you to refer to its official documentation for pricing rules.
 For example, ChatGPT uses its official tool, __[Tokenizer](https://platform.openai.com/tokenizer)__, to estimate the number of tokens required to translate a given amount of text in order to provide a cost estimate.

 You can click the __[Test]__ button to test the selected translation engine.
-If translation engine provides quota information, it will be displayed at the bottom of Translation Engine Tester window.
+If translation engine provides quota information, it will be displayed at the bottom of Test Translation Engine window.

 Click the __[Custom]__ button, you will enter the "Custom Translation Engine" interface, where you can add, delete and configure a translation engine.